 What Are Kelp Noodles?

-Kelp noodles fit well into various diet plans, too, like the Paleo, Whole30, and keto diets.
-Since it's gluten-free, it's also enjoyed by individuals with celiac disease.
+Kelp noodles fit well into various diet plans, too, like the Paleo, Whole30, and keto diets, and it's also gluten-free.
 Kelp noodles are also sometimes used in raw diets, though there is debate if this is truly a raw food since most methods of making the noodles involve minor cooking and heating.

 Kelp Noodles vs. Shirataki Noodles